 Next: Coming in at No. 14 …

 The CDC used a number of factors when looking at why people in certain regions have trouble getting even seven hours of sleep a night, including stress levels, average blood pressure, and level of poverty.
-Alabama has issues in all three of these areas, reportedly having the eighth highest poverty rate in the country and the third highest of adult reporting to be mentally distressed.
+Arkansas has issues in all three of these areas, reportedly having the eighth highest poverty rate in the country and the third highest of adult reporting to be mentally distressed.

 Next: Coming in at No. 13 …